Presentation

 For this reason, and given that the healthcare system faces significant challenges in both the increase in demand for care and the scarcity of available resources, it is necessary to develop and evaluate new interventions and technological tools in order to ensure a better quality of life for the patient; and evolve towards better, more efficient and sustainable care.
 This evolution becomes more relevant and highlights the need to change working methods in healthcare settings, health care models, and the training of students and health professionals using the most innovative learning methods.

-This research group is directly linked to the Master's Degree in Integrated Care in Chronicity and Ageing (MAICE) at Pompeu Fabra University and to the activity carried out at the ESCST Center for Simulation and Innovation in Health.
+This research group is directly linked to the Master's Degree in Integrated Care in Chronicity and Aging (MAICE) of the Pompeu Fabra University and to the activity that takes place at the Health Simulation and Innovation Center of the Department of Health TecnoCampus .

 nurse PhD in the doctoral program for Primary Care professionals (UIC).
 Accredited as Professor (AQU) and holder (ANECA)